SamFu1113/K3s-CodiMD/README.md

 ## What is this project
 - This project consists of two parts.
 The first part help me get familiar with Dockerfile and how to install K3s.
+- While I deployed the CodiMD servie using K8s in the second part.
+I used several yaml files to accomplish the task.

 ## What is K3s
 - K3s is a highly available, certified Kubernetes distribution designed for production workloads in unattended, resource-constrained, remote locations or inside IoT appliances.